cdeitrick/Lolipop/README.md

 # Input Parameters

 The script operates on a table listing all mutations and their corresponding frequencies at each timepoint or a table with each genotype and frequency at each timepoint.
 The table must have a column named `Trajectory` or `Genotype` and integer columns for each timepoint.
 All other columns will be ignored.
+The frequencies can be represented as either a number between [0,1], a number between [0, 100] or as percentage.

 |            |            |            |          |       |          |   |       |       |       |       |       |       |